buidler-labs/hashgraph-venin-docs/src.docs/markdown/introduction.md

 ## Features

-Strato already is packed with a lot of stuff:
+Venin already is packed with a lot of stuff:
 ✔️ Compile a Solidity contract to obtain its Hedera accepted ABI directly from within the library (no external compiler required)
 ✔️ Deploy a contract to the network
 ✔️ Use a fluent API to interact with deployed, _live entities_ such as contracts